In 1996, James Gosling, Bill Joy, and Guy Steele wrote for the First Edition of The Java® Language Specification:

 Crucially, the libraries of the Java SE platform have co-evolved with the Java language.
 This means that using lambda expressions and method references to represent behavior - for example, an operation to be applied to each element in a list - is productive and performant "out of the box".
 In a similar fashion, the Java Virtual Machine has co-evolved with the Java language to ensure that default methods support library evolution as consistently as possible across compile time and run time, given the constraints of separate compilation.

 Programming language design typically involves grappling with degrees of complexity utterly hidden from the language's users.
-(For this reason, it is often compared to an iceberg: 90% of it is invisible, "below the water line".)
+(For this reason, it is often compared to an iceberg: 90% of it is invisible.)
 In JSR 335, the greatest complexity lurked in the interaction of implicitly typed lambda expressions with overload resolution.
 In this and many other areas, Dan Smith at Oracle did an outstanding job of thoroughly specifying the desired behavior.
 His words are to be found throughout this specification, including an entirely new chapter on type inference.

 Perhaps the greatest acknowledgement must go to the compiler

-Oracle worked heroically from the earliest days on the design of
+Cimadamore at Oracle worked heroically from the earliest days on the

 javac.
 Support for Java SE 8 features in Eclipse